slnwlf/slnwlf.github.io/racing_game/README.md

 Finish line

 When the car gets to the finish line div, the game is over.
-This might be a conditional Javascript function like if "car 1" or "car 2" touch another div then disable the click event functionality?
-Maybe "collision detection."
+I set the finish line to an absolute position which looks pretty bad if the user resizes the screen.

 Reset button

 Like the Tic Tac Toe game, a reset button will clear all previous moves and start a new game.
-Not sure if this means clear the div or go back to all default behavior?
+In this case it really just moves the cars back to a position to the left.

-BONUS
+BONUS FEATURES TO ADD LATER

 Display timer

+When either cars starts moving forward, a timer displays.
 Show the winning time.
 Displayed timer stops when a car hits the finish line.

+Animation

+Would like to get puffs of smoke showing once they are racing.
+And maybe a parachute pops out the back of both cars when one wins.

+BUGS TO FIX

+1) Show winner

+If the red cars wins, a 'red car wins' message is not displayed because the yellow car winning logic is below the red car logic in the JS file.
+What I really want it to do is know if red car crosses first, display message that red car won, if yellow car crosses first, display message that yellow car won.
+But for now it can only really understand one of those logic blocks, and the yellow car code is below the red car code.

+2) Absolute finish line

+The finish line has an absolute position.
+It looks bad if the screen is resized because the finish line does not appear relative to the race track.